James-Hen/easynn-rs/README.md

 This crate aims to provide neuro network developing and training utilities in rust, where a variety of models and layers are supported.

-Note: this crate is currently in pre-alpha, any interface is subject to change.
+Note: this crate is currently in beta, any interface is subject to change.

 ### Xor Example